Guidelines

 8.1.1.
 Epidemiology/aetiology/pathophysiology

-Congenital penile curvature (CPC) is a rare condition, with a reported incidence of < 1% [1018], although some studies have reported higher prevalence rates of 4-10%, in the absence of hypospadias [1019].
+Congenital penile curvature (CPC) is a rare condition, with a reported incidence of < 1% [838], although some studies have reported higher prevalence rates of 4-10%, in the absence of hypospadias [839].
 Congenital penile curvature results from disproportionate development of the tunica albuginea of the corporal bodies and is not associated with urethral malformation.
-In most cases, the curvature is ventral, but it can also be lateral and, more rarely, dorsal [1020].
+In most cases, the curvature is ventral, but it can also be lateral or, more rarely, dorsal [840].

 8.1.2.
 Diagnostic evaluation

 Taking a medical and sexual history is usually sufficient to establish a diagnosis of CPC.
-Patients usually present after reaching puberty as the curvature becomes more apparent with erections, and more severe curvatures can make intercourse difficult or impossible.
-Physical examination and photographic documentation during erection (preferably after intracavernous injection [ICI] of vasoactive drugs) are both mandatory to document the curvature and exclude other pathologies [1020].
+Patients usually present after reaching puberty as the curvature becomes more apparent with erections and sexual activity.
+The more severe curvatures can make intercourse difficult or impossible.
+Physical examination and photographic documentation during erection (preferably after intracavernous injection [ICI] of vasoactive drugs) are both mandatory to document the curvature and exclude other pathologies [840].

 8.1.3.
 Disease management

-The definitive treatment for this disorder remains surgical and can be deferred until after puberty, although a survey has suggested that men with probable untreated ventral penile curvature report more dissatisfaction with penile appearance, increased difficulty with intercourse, and psychological problems; therefore, supporting surgical correction of CPC in childhood [1021].
-Surgical treatments for CPC generally share the same principles as in Peyronie’s disease.
-Plication techniques (Nesbit, 16-dot, Yachia, Essed-Schröeder, and others) with or without neurovascular bundle elevation (medial/lateral) and with or without complete penile degloving, have been described [1022-1031].
-Other approaches are based on corporal body de-rotation proposed by Shaeer with different technical refinements that enable correction of a ventral curvature, with reported minimal narrowing and shortening [1032-1035].
-There are no direct comparative studies therefore no single technique can be advocated as superior in terms of surgical correction.
+Surgery is the definitive treatment for this disorder and can be deferred until after puberty.
+However, a survey has suggested that men with untreated ventral penile curvature report more dissatisfaction with penile appearance, increased difficulty with intercourse, and psychological problems; supporting surgical correction of CPC in childhood, although this should be discouraged as penile growth will not have maximised [841].
+Surgical treatments for CPC generally share the same principles as in PD.
+Plication techniques (Nesbit, 16-dot, Yachia, Essed-Schröeder, and others) with or without neurovascular bundle elevation (medial/lateral) and complete penile degloving, have been described [842-851].
+Other approaches are based on corporal body de-rotation with different technical refinements that enable correction of a ventral curvature, with reported minimal narrowing and shortening [852-855].
+There are no direct comparative studies; therefore, no single technique can be recommended for surgical correction.

 8.1.4.
-Summary of evidence for congenital penile curvature
+Summary of evidence and recommendation for diagnosis and treatment of congenital penile curvature

 Summary of evidence